ascherj/humanity/src/pages/blog/2021-02-16-supplements-for-chronic-utis.md

 **Supplements I take for maintenance:**

-Vitamin c:
+Vitamin c

-Zinc Sulfate:
+Zinc Sulfate

-Monolaurin:
+Monolaurin

-Lemon balm:
+Lemon balm

-Cranberry pill:
+Cranberry pill

 If you really need extra support and money is not an issue for you, I would also include these supplements into your regime: oregano oil, cat's claw, and goldenseal.